These coconut flour muffins are ready in less than an hour. They are wonderfully tender and fluffy!

 - Sweetener: I use stevia, but you can use a granulated sweetener instead.

-- Vanilla extract: It's best to use the real thing - pure vanilla extract - and not the artificially flavored stuff.
+- Vanilla extract: It's best to use pure vanilla extract, not artificially flavored stuff.

-- Coconut flour: This is a wonderful flour substitute.
-I love baking with it.
-But since it's so absorbent, it's best to measure it by weight, not by volume, or the muffins could turn out too dry.
+- Coconut flour: Since it's so absorbent, it's best to measure it by weight, not by volume, or the muffins could turn out too dry.

 - Kosher salt: If using fine salt, use just a pinch.